mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

 ```

 Now if you are going to test endpoint from Swagger UI,
-it will send show the corresponding header inputs pre-filled with the defined default values.
+it will show and send the corresponding header inputs pre-filled with the defined default values.

 ### Authorization
 It is a rare REST service that does not require authorization.
 Suppose, our service requires _Authorization_ header with a correct value.
 One solution would be to add a default header as in the previous section.
 The difference is, that we would not be able to supply a default value.
-We rather need to get real authorization token, insert into field and then issue a request.
+We rather need to get a real authorization token, insert into the field and then issue a request.
 If you think it may become tedious, then yes, it will.

-Fortunately there is a better soluton to this as well.
+Fortunately there is a better solution to this as well.

 Add a `SecurityScheme` definition to the `Components` declaration:
 ```java